GeekTrainer/help-desk-bot-lab/CSharp/exercise6-MoodDetection.md

     ![exercise6-possitivefeedback](./images/exercise6-possitivefeedback.png)

 1. Repeat the ticket submission and when the bot asks for feedback, type `it was useless and time wasting`.
-You should see a response as follows, which means it was a negative feedback.
+You should see a response as follows, which means it was a negative experience.

     ![exercise6-negativefeedback](./images/exercise6-negativefeedback.png)